hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 supports transactions.
 This is not a persistent setting in that the KVS may be closed and later reopened in a different mode.
-The following table specifies the operations that may be performed on a KVS opened with transactions enabled or disabled, where
+The following table specifies the operations that may be performed on a KVS opened with transactions enabled or disabled, where:

 * **Read** is a query operation, such as get or cursor iteration
 * **Update** is a mutation operation, such as put, delete, or prefix delete